OWASP/www-chapter-denver/index.md

 -----------------
 Welcome to the OWASP Denver chapter homepage!!

-***EVERYONE*** is welcome to attend our regular meetings, whether CSO, Developer, QA Engineer, Project Manager, ....  whomever, welcome.
+***EVERYONE*** is welcome to attend our regular meetings, whether CSO, Developer, QA Engineer, Project Manager, ....  whoever, welcome.
 We are dedicated to vendor neutral presentations that raise the security awareness of all attendees.
 Come join us!

 Follow chapter news on [Meetup](https://www.meetup.com/Denver-OWASP/)